kindjie/bc_sogi_education/README.md

 >
 > ...

 The full document is available [here](https://www.bctf.ca/classroom-resources/details/intersex-lesson).
 These are resources for established biology that has been taught for years.
+The material helps teachers cover sensitive topics that touch students with empathy and care; to promote understanding.

 ---